Helicobacter pylori: Infection

-An infection with Helicobacter pylori can either have no symptoms even when lasting a lifetime, or can harm the stomach and duodenal linings by inflammatory responses induced by several mechanisms associated with several virulence factors.
+An infection with Helicobacter pylori can have no symptoms even when lasting a lifetime, or can harm the stomach and duodenal linings by inflammatory responses induced by several mechanisms associated with several virulence factors.
 Colonization can initially cause H. pylori induced gastritis, an inflammation of the stomach lining that became a listed disease in ICD11.
 This will progress to chronic gastritis if left untreated.
 Chronic gastritis may lead to atrophy of the stomach lining, and the development of peptic ulcers (gastric or duodenal).
 These changes may be seen as stages in the development of gastric cancer, known as Correa's cascade.
 Extragastric complications that have been linked to H. pylori include anemia due either to iron-deficiency or vitamin B12 deficiency, diabetes mellitus, cardiovascular, and certain neurological disorders.

 Peptic ulcers are a consequence of inflammation that allows stomach acid and the digestive enzyme pepsin to overwhelm the protective mechanisms of the mucous membranes.
 The location of colonization of H. pylori, which affects the location of the ulcer, depends on the acidity of the stomach.
 In people producing large amounts of acid, H. pylori colonizes near the pyloric antrum (exit to the duodenum) to avoid the acid-secreting parietal cells at the fundus (near the entrance to the stomach).
 G cells express relatively high levels of PD-L1 that protects these cells from H. pylori-induced immune destruction.
 In people producing normal or reduced amounts of acid, H. pylori can also colonize the rest of the stomach.